 Having an overbite or misaligned teeth can eventually cause the painful condition TMJ disorder, which is short for Temporal Mandibular Joint disorder.
 Temporal Mandibular Joint disorder occurs when the mandibular bone (which is the lower jaw) is out of its proper alignment in some way.
 This can occur over time, as the ligaments and muscles that hold it in place are stretched or damaged by repetitive motion.
 It can also happen all at once through some sort of traumatic event.
 Regardless of how it happens, it can cause pain and tension around the jaw region which can spread to the neck or create headaches.
 Luckily, this kind of issue is easily fixed with braces.

 Having crooked teeth isn’t just an aesthetic issue: it can quickly become a liability.
 When your teeth have gaps or are misaligned, they can create spaces for food to hide out in and create tartar and plaque.
 The creation of tartar and plaque eventually leads to gum disease and tooth decay.
 In fact, an estimated 91% of Americans between the ages of 20 and 64 have at least one cavity.
 By getting braces installed by a trained orthodontist, you minimize your chances of having places for plaque and tartar to build up and develop into real problems.

 Crooked teeth can also be a result of overcrowded teeth, which come with their own set of issues that braces try to fix.
 Overcrowding can make it difficult to brush and flush correctly.
 Without the ability to take care of your teeth as dentists recommend, you might be putting your oral health at risk.

-When you’re looking to improve your smile, consult the team you can trust: Four Corners Orthodontics and Dental.
+When you’re looking to improve your smile with high quality braces, consult the team you can trust: Four Corners Orthodontics and Dental.